arjitpriyam/Automated_Assistant/README.md

 It creates a vlc media player instance and plays the song through it.

 ### Remember important information
-You can use this to save the information and retrieve when neeneded.
+You can use this to save the information and retrieve when needed.